huawei-noah/Efficient-Computing/README.md

 # Data-Efficient Compression
-This code is the Pytorch implementation of
+This repo is the Pytorch implementation of

 ## DAFL
 ICCV 2019 paper [DAFL: Data-Free Learning of Student Networks](https://arxiv.org/pdf/1904.01186.pdf)